elisoncrum/piipan/docs/source-guidelines.md

 1. For test suites, update [.circleci/config.yml](/.circleci/config.yml) to run the test code, format the coverage data, and include it in the coverage sum that gets sent to [Code Climate Quality project](https://codeclimate.com/github/18F/piipan).
 1. For new components, update [.circleci/config.yml](/.circleci/config.yml) to build and deploy it to Azure.
 Any infrastructure should be pre-existing and established separately via [create-resources.bash](/iac/create-resources.bash).
 1. For any `dotnet` command in CircleCI that calls MSBuild under the hood (e.g., `build`, `test`, `publish`), ensure that the `ContinuousIntegrationBuild=true` property is set.
 See the job-level `$MSBUILD_PROPS` variable in [.circleci/config.yml](/.circleci/config.yml).
+1. Add project to the subsystem solutions (sln) file

 ## Source code conventions